-Properties and challenges of Time series data: Before we come up with time series data mining methods, we itemize which problems need to be tackled.
+Before we come up with time series data mining methods, we itemize which problems need to be tackled.
 As a general rule, large time series come along with super-high dimensionality, noise along characteristic patterns, outliers and dynamism.
 Moreover, the most crucial challenge in time series data mining is the comparison of two or more time series which are shifted or scaled through time or in amplitude.
-The problems that need to be tackled in time series data mining arise from typical properties of large time series.
-Firstly, as one observation of a time series is viewed as one dimension, the dimensionality of large time series is typically very high (Rakthanmanon et al., 2012).
+The problems that need to be tackled in time series.
+Firstly, as one observation of a time series is viewed as one dimension, the dimensionality of large time series is typically very high.

 The visualization alone of time series which are larger than a several ten thousand observations can be challenging Lin et al. (2005).
-Working with super-high dimensional raw data can be very costly with respect to processing and storage costs (Fu, 2011).
+Working with super-high dimensional raw data can be very costly with respect to processing and storage costs.
 Therefore, a high level representation of the data or abstraction is required.
-Besides, the basic philosophy of data mining implies that avoiding a potential information loss by studying the raw data is not convenient and too slow.
-In the context of time series data mining, noise along characteristic patterns are additive white noise components (Esling and Agon, 2012).
+Besides, the basic philosophy ofdata mining implies that avoiding a potential information loss by studying the raw data is not convenient and too slow.
+In the context of time series data mining, noise along characteristic patterns are additive white noise components [6].
 Provided that we are interested in global characteristics, the time series data mining techniques need to be robust against noisy components.
-If such massive amounts of data are collected, the sensitivity towards

-Measurement errors and outliers can be high.
-At the same time, long time series enable us to better di\erentiate between outliers and rare outcomes.
-Rare outcomes which would be categorized as outliers in small subsamples help us to better understand heterogeneity (Fan et al., 2014).
+If such massive amounts of data are collected, the sensitivity towards Measurement errors and outliers can be high.
+At the same time, long time series enable us to better differentiate between outliers and rare outcomes.
+Rare outcomes which would be categorized as outliers in small subsamples help us to better understand heterogeneity.